joselunatic/gcpd/docs/live-map-handoff.md

 - `live-map:token-move` now persists movement plus a single `trail` object:
   - `fromX`, `fromY`, `toX`, `toY`, `updatedAt`
 - The DM and agent map both draw the trail as an SVG line layer underneath tokens.
+- Both SVG trail layers explicitly force `display: block`, `width: 100%`, `height: 100%`, and `overflow: visible` so the SVG viewport matches the token coordinate surface.
 - The agent also receives a full `live-map:state` snapshot after token moves so it does not depend only on the incremental move event.
 - The tactical agent view uses `agentLabel` for token text.
 - The DM view uses `dmLabel` as primary text.
+- The agent tactical overlay is mounted inside `#monitor pre`, not `document.body`, to avoid covering the IMSAI frame.
+- The agent tactical map keeps the same coordinate ratio used by the DM surface (`1.428:1`) through `MAP_SURFACE_RATIO` and `fitMapSurface()`.

 Files currently involved
 - `server/index.js`